dean0x7d/pybinding/docs/intro.rst

 * **System geometry** - The model system can be infinite through the use of translational symmetry or it can be finite by specifying a shape.
 The two approaches can also be composed to create periodic systems with intricate structural patterns.
-The structure can be control in fine detail to form specific edge types as well as various defects.
+The structure can be controlled up to fine details, e.g. to form specific edge types as well as various defects.

 * **Fields** - Functions can be applied to the onsite and hopping energies of the model system to simulate external fields or various effects.
-These function are be defined independently of any lattice or specific structure which makes them easily reusable and mutually composable.
+These functions are be defined independently of any lattice or specific structure which makes them easily reusable and mutually composable.

 Once the model description is complete, Pybinding will build the tight-binding Hamiltonian matrix.
 The next step is to apply computations to the matrix to obtain the values of the desired quantum properties.
-To that end, there are a few possibilities:
+To that end, there are the following possibilities:

 * **Green's function** - Pybinding implements a fast Chebyshev polynomial routine for calculating the Green's function of the Hamiltonian.
 This can be applied to quickly compute the local density